ethereum/remix-workshops/Multisig-Tutorial/2-multisig-initialization/contractInitialization.md

 ## ⭐️ Assignment: Deploy a Multisig Wallet
 Deploy a Multisig contract with three owners and require two confirmations for transaction execution.

+1. Compile contractInitialization.sol
-1. Go to Deploy & Run Transactions in Remix.
+2. Go to Deploy & Run Transactions in Remix.
-2. Expand the "Deploy" section.
+3. Expand the "Deploy" section.
-3. Under "_OWNERS", enter three an array of three addresses.
+4. Under "_OWNERS", enter three an array of three addresses.
-4. Under "_NUM_CONFIRMATIONS_REQUIRED", enter the number of confirmations required for a transaction.
+5. Under "_NUM_CONFIRMATIONS_REQUIRED", enter the number of confirmations required for a transaction.

 **Hints:**
 - You can get addresses from the "ACCOUNTS" dropdown menu.